tsileo/blobstash/README.md

 ### Databases

-Databases are actually different LevelDB databases, so you can export/import the meta data to be backup along with blobs.
+Databases are actually different kv databases, so you can export/import the meta data to be backup along with blobs.

 A database is tied to a storage.

 ## Roadmap / Ideas

 - Mount backups with fuse (with time machine like directory structure)
-- Easy way to backup/restore internal LevelDB (RDB like format)
+- Easy way to backup/restore internal kv (RDB like format)
 - Master/slave replication of metadatas
 - Encryption